CarolinaYuyueZhu/bootcamp_carolina_zhu/project/README.md

 # Project: Stock Returns and Market Index Relationship

-This project studies the relationship between individual stock returns (e.g., Apple, Microsoft) and the market index (e.g., S&P 500).
+This project studies the relationship between individual stock returns XXX and the market index YYY.

 ---